-(1) RSU - refers to restricted stock units granted under our 2021 Stock Incentive Plan.

-PRSU - refers to performance based restricted stock units granted under our 2021 Stock Incentive Plan.

-(2) The grant date fair value of each RSU is \$2.15 per share based on the most recent closing price of our common stock as of the grant date of July 21, 2021.

-(3) The grant date fair value of each PRSU is \$2.48 per unit, which incorporates the potential to vest, depending on the performance, from 0% to 200% of the number of PRSUs.
+- (1) STIP refers to awards under the Short-Term Incentive Plan. - RSU refers to restricted stock units granted under our 2022 Stock Incentive Plan. - PRSU refers to performance based restricted stock units granted under our 2022 Stock Incentive Plan. - (2) These figures represent possible payouts pursuant to the STIP for Fiscal 2022. - (3) The grant date fair value of each RSU is \$3.98 per share based on the most recent closing price of our common stock as of the grant date of July 29, 2022. - (4) The grant date fair value of each PRSU is \$4.8033 per unit, which incorporates the potential to vest, depending on the performance, from 0% to 200%, of the number of PRSUs.
 The fair value of each PRSU was calculated using the Monte Carlo simulation model.
-The following assumptions were used to value the PRSUs granted: expected risk free interest rate: 0.39%; expected volatility: 78.03%; expected dividend yield: 0%; expected life in years: 3.0; and correlation: 66.02%.
+The following assumptions were used to value the PRSUs granted: expected risk free interest rate: 2.80%; expected volatility: 90.90%; expected dividend yield: 0%; expected life in years: 3.0; and correlation: 76.89%.